At a Glance

 • Overland access from Kathmandu without the need for domestic flights

 The Langtang Valley Trek is a journey that transcends mere physical exertion.
-It is an immersion into the "Valley of Glaciers,".
+It is an immersion into the "Valley of Glaciers."
 This is a region where the resilience of the human spirit meets the indifferent majesty of the Himalayas.
 Situated just 130 kilometers north of Kathmandu, this 10-day expedition offers a profound alternative to the crowded trails of Everest and Annapurna.
 It provides you with an authentic encounter with Tibetan Buddhist traditions and high-alpine landscapes.

 Often described as Nepal’s most accessible high-altitude adventure, the Langtang Valley is a sanctuary of rich biodiversity and cultural heritage.
 It was here that Nepal established its first Himalayan national park in 1976.
 This national park is a protected corridor for the endangered red panda, snow leopard, and over 250 species of birds.
 The trek is not just about the destination; it is about the transition from subtropical forests of oak and bamboo to the desolate, windswept beauty of glaciers and 7,000-meter peaks.